AdobeDocs/marketo.it-IT/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/understanding-the-program-cost-analysis-area.md

 ![](assets/image2015-5-6-14-3a13-3a47.png)

-Qual è il costo mensile per ogni nuovo nome in base al canale?
+Qual è il costo mensile per ogni nuovo nome per canale?

 ![](assets/image2015-5-6-14-3a16-3a28.png)